 In her statement, Layla did not talk about her story, but talked in a way to rise up and advocate her case and other women who have been in the same situation.”
 I might not be able to talk in foreign languages to spread my message, but I can hold my book wherever I go”.
 She said

 Worth saying, On 21,10,2018 Taalo was awarded Mother Teresa Awards for social justice in Mumbai.
-As Layla escaped from ISIS militants, she used her voice to stop violence against Kurdish Yezdi people and women.
+As Layla escaped from ISIS militants, she used her voice to stop violence against Kurdish Yezidi people and women.

 Emma organization aims to bring out women survivors in their dramatizing situation, raising them up to again.
-Empowering and training women to use their voice against women violence is always the main subject Emma organization targets.
+Empowering and training women to use their voice against women violence is always the main objective Emma organization targets.